How to Clean Wool Carpets? The Full Step by Step Guide

 - Dry up with a paper towel.

-For the most common problems like a dog or cat urine, vomit, poop, mud, diarrhea etc. its also good to keep commercial stain remover for wool as it will help with somestubborn spots.
+For the most common problems like a dog or cat urine, vomit, poop, mud, diarrhoea etc. its also good to keep commercial stain remover for wool as it will help with some stubborn spots.

 Don’t forget to use minimum amounts of water.
 Wool carries a risk of shrinking under improper maintenance, so it is essential that it is treated correctly by professionals who have experience in working with wool carpets and who can clean it effectively without damaging the carpet.